 The current NIH-funded ICAC study is an asthma registry study, and UT Southwestern continues to be one of the top recruiting sites for this study and, along with select sites, is involved with two additional studies:

-- An inner-city asthma phenotype study: an epidemiologic, multi-center, cross-sectional study that will define the phenotypic characteristics of difficult-to-treat asthma, among 650 children between the ages of 6 to 17 years.
+- An inner-city asthma phenotype study: an epidemiologic, multi-center, cross-sectional study that will define the phenotypic characteristics of difficult-to-treat asthma, among 650 children between the ages of 6 and 17 years.

 - A Biomarker-based pilot study of cockroach sublingual immunotherapy in cockroach sensitive children with asthma and/or perennial allergic rhinitis: a randomized multi-center trial that will compare two doses of glycerinated German cockroach allergenic extract versus placebo, administered via the sublingual route in 84 children ages 5 to 12 years with perennial allergic rhinitis, asthma, or both.